-Contact details (address and phone number) must be provided at pre-booking stage, so we have access to "trace and track" information should this be needed.
-If you pay cash on the day, please bring exact change if purchasing Pyro, Ammo, etc on top of your green fee.
-Prices are on our Hire Booking/Prices page.
+Contact details (address and phone number) must be provided for new players, so we have access to "trace and track" information should this be needed.

 While social distancing is still in place, players must not congregate at the sign-in desk.

 2 Customers may approach the sign-in desk at a time - one at the sign-in section and one at the Chrono/Pyro Purchase section.

 You must follow social distancing at all times while on site.
 Please queue with 2m distance.

 All players must bring hand sanitiser with them to use on site (we will provide it for those who need it).

 P.O.W. staff will disinfect counter surfaces, chrono, etc. between use.

 Players will be required to hold their own guns for chrono checks (instead of handing to staff to do).